apace7/local_volume_database/docs/source/usage.rst

 The collections are split such that a single reference can describe the contents.
 Most keys are single entries and several keys are lists (specially other_name, ref_discovery, ref_false_positive).

-* **key** —- unique internal identifier (required yaml key).
+* **key** —- unique internal LVDB identifier (required yaml key).
 This should be the same as the name of the file (without .yaml).
 All keys are lowercase in LVDB.
 Globular clusters and some dwarf galaxies are grouped by their host.
 For example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centuarus A dwarf galaxy keys have the prefix cena_.
 Most new satellite systems will have a host prefix.
 * **table** -- the table to place system into (required yaml key).
-The list of possible tables is: gc_harris, gc_dwarf_hosted, gc_disk=gc_mw_new, gc_halo=gc_ufsc=gc_abmiguous, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc (there are several options that will place systems into the same table).
+The list of possible tables is: gc_harris, gc_dwarf_hosted, gc_disk=gc_mw_new, gc_halo=gc_ufsc=gc_abmiguous, dwarf_mw , dwarf_local_field , dwarf_m31 , dwarf_local_field_distant, candidate, misc, gc_other (there are several options that will place systems into the same table).
 The candidate and misc catalogs are only included in the release pages.
 The candidate systems are included in the lvdb pdf summary while the hosts/misc are not.
 The misc systems are primarily bright host galaxies (MW, M31, Cen A) and are partly included for distance measurements (**distance_fixed_host**) and to link systems together.
 * **location** -- yaml collection. center of the system

   * **ra** -- right ascension ICRS [degree]  (required yaml key)